 The answers to these questions will give you an idea about the transfer-friendliness of your prospective colleges.
 A school with an articulation agreement is great.
 It signals an established route between two colleges.
 Schools that save financial aid money for transfers are also good options.
 Some schools give financial aid to their freshmen before turning to transfer students, at which point there may not be much money left.
 If the school has a designated transfer advisor, you’re in luck.
 This person will be able to answer all the transfer questions you could ask.

 Also, many four-year colleges actively recruit transfer students.
 Almost all provide transfer information on their websites and many hold recruitment events at community colleges.
-Nearly 30% believe college fairs are an important recruitment strategy, just under 50% place importance on campus visits tailored to transfer students, and 80% partner with local community colleges to recruit vertical transfer students.
+Nearly 25% believe college fairs are an important recruitment strategy, nearly 57% place importance on campus visits tailored to transfer students, and 80% partner with local community colleges to recruit vertical transfer students.
 Colleges like these, that go out of their way to find transfer students or provide services for transfer students (transfer orientation, visits, and appreciation week), are the definition of transfer-friendly.
 It will be easier for you to find information on requirements, financial aid, housing, scholarships, and credit transfer at institutions that regularly accept transfer students.
-This list shows the schools that accepted the most transfer students in the fall of 2016.
+This list shows the schools that accepted the most transfer students in the fall of 2017.

 Is it common to consider out-of-state schools?